How EV Charging Can Benefit Your Business

 There are now over 30,000 electric vehicle (EV) charging points across the UK .
 These charging points are growing rapidly as electric vehicles become more popular.
 Some areas are lacking in EV charging points.
 Websites like Zap-Map are designed to help drivers locate their nearest public charging point.

-This presents an opportunity of UK businesses to offer the unique perk.
+This presents an opportunity of UK businesses to offer the unique perk of EV charging.
 Not many people will want to sit and charge their car at public charging points.
 Installing charging points at the office, will keep your employees happy and it may even help your business attract talent.
 We’ll discuss all the benefits later in this guide.

 If you’re interested in installing an electric charging point at your business, this guide will provide you with all the information you need.
-We’ll also advise you on the importance of selecting a suitable energy tariff when installing a vehicle charging system.
+We’ll also advise you on the importance of selecting a suitable business electricity tariff when installing a vehicle charging system.

 What is an electric charging point?